Advanced usage

 The fusion of learned and expert summary statistics is facilitated by our implementation of the DeepSet

 framework.
 Note that this implementation also allows the user to construct a neural estimator using only expert summary statistics, following, for example, Gerber and Nychka (2021) and Rai et al. (2024).
-Note also that the user may specify arbitrary expert summary statistics, however, for convenience several standard User-defined summary statistics are provided with the package, including a fast approximate version of the empirical variogram.
+Note also that the user may specify arbitrary expert summary statistics, however, for convenience several standard User-defined summary statistics are provided with the package, including a fast, sparse approximation of the empirical variogram.

 Variable sample sizes